 For current Columbia affiliates (students, faculty, and staff) whose individual research requires consulting RBML materials, the reading room will be available on weekdays beginning September 8, 2020, by advance appointment only.

 When arriving for your confirmed appointment, once you have passed the Butler Library security desk, follow the hallway left and take the East elevator to the 6th floor.
-For the Fall 2020 semester, the RBML reading room is located in 601 Butler, down the hall to the left.
+For the Spring 2021 semester, the RBML reading room is located in 601 Butler, down the hall to the left.
 Prior to entering the reading room, wash your hands at one of the restrooms near the elevators.
 Only users with confirmed appointments will be permitted to enter the reading room.